Health care systems by country: Australia

 In Australia the current system, known as Medicare, was created in 1984.
 It coexists with a private health system.
 All legal permanent residents are entitled to government-paid public hospital care.
-Treatment by private doctors is also paid by the government when the doctor direct bills the Health Department (Bulk Billing).
+Treatment by private doctors is also paid by the government when the doctor direct bills the Health Department (called bulk billing).
 Medicare is funded partly by a 1.5% income tax levy (with exceptions for low-income earners), but mostly out of general revenue.
 An additional levy of 1% is imposed on high-income earners without private health insurance.
 There is a means tested 30% subsidy on private health insurance.
 As well as Medicare, there is a separate Pharmaceutical Benefits Scheme under which listing and a government subsidy is dependent on expert evaluation of the comparative cost-effectiveness of new pharmaceuticals.
 In 2005, Australia spent 8.8% of GDP on health care, or US$3,181 per capita.
 Of that, approximately 67% was government expenditure.